P ≠ NP Proof

 problems that can be decided by computers, not only the languages.

-Mathematics loves generalizations (since
+Hence, as Mathematics loves generalizations (since the

-the concepts, notation, generality, power and applicability of the more general
+concepts, notation, generality, power and applicability of the more general

-mathematical constructs are clearer and stronger than of the less general ones), I think I should not be considered so crank
+mathematical constructs are clearer and stronger than of the less general ones), I think I

-or crackpot by this “heresy”.
-Here, in its generalized form, the profoundest
+should not be considered so crank or crackpot by this “heresy”.
+Here, in its

-question in Complexity Theory is
+generalized form, the profoundest question in Computational Complexity Theory is settled

-settled – and, in addition, new and marvelous paths for original and relevant
+– and, in addition, new and marvelous paths for original and relevant

-researches are glanced; like the generalization in these terms of all
+researches are glanced; like the generalization in these terms of all Computation Theory (we

-Computation Theory (we can call it The Barbosa’s Program).
-This Program, in fact, was already started in [13], with a P ≠ RP proof
+can call it The Barbosa’s Program).
+This Program, in fact, was

 related results), in